splunk/splunk-connect-for-syslog/docs/CONTRIBUTING.md

 ##Data Safety

 Splunk Connect for Syslog is a community built and maintained product.
 Anyone with internet access can get a Splunk GitHub account and participate.
-Just as with any publicly available repository, care must be taken to never share private data via Issues, Pull Requests or any other mechanisms.
-Any data that is shared in the Splunk Connect for Syslog GitHub repository is available to the entire Community without limits.
-No members of the Community or their employers (including Splunk) can be held responsible for any damages resulting from the sharing of private data via the Splunk GitHub.
+As with any publicly available repository, care must be taken to never share private data via Issues, Pull Requests or any other mechanisms.
+Any data that is shared in the Splunk Connect for Syslog GitHub repository is made available to the entire Community without limits.
+Members of the Community and/or their employers (including Splunk) assume no responsibility or liability for any damages resulting from the sharing of private data via the Splunk GitHub.

 Any data samples shared in the Splunk GitHub repository must be free of private data.
 * Working locally, identify potentially sensitive field values in data samples (Public IP address, URL, Hostname, Etc.)